egefeyzioglu/cookie_store/README.md

 A Cookie management plugin for HTTP/HTTPS connections.

-Parses Set-Cookie headers and generates Cookie headers for requests.
+Parses Set-Cookie headers and generates Cookie headers for requests, in accordance with RFC 6265.

 ## Usage